Data Protection and security

 Collection, processing and use of personal data by DriveNow

-Personal data is collected via this website if you make it available to us voluntarily, for example when registering on the website, by completing forms, by sending e-mails, and, most importantly of all, when booking a DriveNow vehicle.
+Personal data is collected via the website or our application if you make it available to us voluntarily, for example by registering for an account, completing forms, sending e-mails, and, most importantly of all, when booking a DriveNow vehicle.

 We also receive personal data from third parties that we work with.
 In particular, we receive personal data from third parties who carry out identity verification and driver licence checks on our behalf in accordance with our General Terms and Conditions of Business.
 These third parties include: